Lambdagon/lambdas-weapon-pack/README.md

 Hello!
-I probably will continue this
+I'm one of the developers for this weapon pack and if I continue this I will probably make a new github page, anyway I probably wont continue unless there is a server, also piss taunt/???
+Can is coming